scubamount/scubamount.github.io/README.md

 $PROFILE
 ```

----

 ## SYSINTERNALS PSTOOLS - optional

-In the `pwsh7` folder, you will find a copy of the folder `PSTools` from Microsoft SysInternals.
-You can either copy this to your local drive, or download it from the Microsoft website.
+The `pwsh7` folder contains a replica of Microsoft SysInternals' `PSTools` folder, which you can either download from Microsoft's website or copy to your local drive.

-For best results, put `PSTools` into `C:\PSTools`, and the scripts will path properly.

-It is not essential that you download or utilize the PSTools, but some scripts may not work at all without them.
+To ensure optimal performance, it is recommended to place `PSTools` in `C:\PSTools` to facilitate proper pathing of the scripts.

+Although not mandatory, failure to use the `PSTools` may cause certain scripts to malfunction.